Frequently Asked Questions

 The use of stop and search powers allow the police to tackle crime (particularly violent crime) and keep our streets safe.

 The police have the legal right to stop members of the public and search them for a variety of reasons and using a number of powers, including:

-Section 60 Criminal Justice and Public Order Act 1994, gives police the right to search people in a defined area at a specific time when they believe, with good reason, that: there is the possibility of serious violence; or that a person is carrying a dangerous object or offensive weapon; or that an incident involving serious violence has taken place and a dangerous instrument or offensive weapon used in the incident is being carried in the locality.
+Section 60 Criminal Justice and Public Order Act 1994, gives police the right to search persons in a defined area at a specific time when they believe, with good reason, that: there is the possibility of serious violence; or that a person is carrying a dangerous object or offensive weapon; or that an incident involving serious violence has taken place and a dangerous instrument or offensive weapon used in the incident is being carried in the locality.
 This law has to be authorised by a senior officer and is used mainly to tackle gang related violence.

 Across London you may encounter three different police forces, the Metropolitan Police Service, City of London Police and the British Transport Police.
 Officers from these three forces, at various times, work together on specific crime and terrorist operations.

 Being stopped does not mean you are under arrest or have done something wrong.
 In some cases, people are stopped as part of a wide-ranging effort to catch criminals in a targeted public place.

 A police officer must have a good reason for stopping and/or searching you and they are required to tell you what that reason is.